 When you attempt to start your car and throughout each trip, you will be required to provide breath samples into the Monitech Interlock device.
 If a “positive” test is registered before you start your car, it will not turn on.
 If a “positive” test is registered while you are driving, the Monitech device will activate your horn and emergency lights, drawing attention to your vehicle.
 The next time you submit a datum dump at one of Montech’s North Carolina locations, your “positive” test information will be sent to the DMV.
 Once the DMV receives this information, they will send you a hearing notice.
 Acting quickly and understanding the potential consequences of a “positive” test on your Monitech Interlock device could make the difference between a suspension of your license and continuing on with your current monitoring plan.You Can Challenge a “Positive” Test

 Working with an experienced DWI defense attorney who understands Monitech devices and the science behind them is advisable to keep yourself on the road and moving on with your life.
-Powers Landreth wants to help you and we are available 24 hours a day at (704) 342-4357.
+Powers Law Firm wants to help you.